RodgerOliver/ethical-hacking/README.md

 * run `zenmap`
 * in Target put `<network internal IP>.1/24`
-* play arround with Profile
+* play around with Profile

-## Man In The Middle (MITM) Atacks
+## Man In The Middle (MITM) Attacks

 A MITM attack is simply someone in the middle of your connection with a client or a router.
 When packets are sent between these devices the MITM can capture all of them and read its content.

-With all the attacks that intercept data from a client to a server, if it uses
-HTTPS you can't see the information because it is encrypted.
+With all the attacks that intercept data from a client to a server, if it uses HTTPS you can't see the information because it is encrypted.

 ### ARP Poisoning Using arpspoof

-One method to become the MITM is to use
+One method to become the MITM is to use ARP spoofing.
-ARP spoofing.

-ARP stand for Address Resolution Protocol and it links the IPs of the clients on the network with their MACs.
+ARP stands for Address Resolution Protocol and it links the IPs of the clients on the network with their MACs.

-The client sends a ARP request in ths network looking for a certaind IP.
+The client sends an ARP request in the network looking for a certain IP.
 The client which has that IP send an ARP response which contains his MAC address.

-Each computer has an ARP table containing
-IPs and MACs.
+Each computer has an ARP table containing IPs and MACs.
 But an ARP response can be sent without the need of its request.
 Therefore, the attacker can tell the target client that he is the router and tell the router that he is the target client, becoming the MITM.

 * Tell the target client that I am the router
   * `arpsoof -i wlan0 -t <target client IP> <router IP>`
 * Tell the router that I am the target client
   * `arpsoof -i wlan0 -t <router IP> <target client IP>`
-* Enable IP forward to allow packets to flow trough my device without being dropped
+* Enable IP forward to allow packets to flow through my device without being dropped
   * `echo 1 > /proc/sys/net/ipv4/ip_forward`

 ### ARP Poisoning Using MITMf

-* Tell the target client that I am router
+* Tell the target client that I am the router
   * `mitmf --arp --spoof --gateway <router IP> --target <target client IP> -i wlan0`

 This way you can see all the post request made by the target client.